CarlosAbner/Envio_emails.py/README.md

 - email of who is receiver and
 - password that google generated

-Send_email function has the scope ready for this scenario of Gmail, take archive.pdf + subject + body for send addressee
+Send_email function has the scope ready for this scenario of Gmail, take archive.pdf + subject + body for send addressee.
+When it is sent, the code will send the archive.pdf as an attachment.